You don’t need a degree in fashion to understand why people from outside Japan have long admired Japanese labels.

 You can expect everyday pieces from the Japanese designer with a modern technical twist.

-The three stripe brand recruited the Japanese designer in 2003, in hopes of creating a line that crossed over between sportswear and high-end fashion.
+The three stripe brand recruited the Japanese designer 20 years ago, in hopes of creating a line that crossed over between sportswear and high-end fashion.

-Coming out with silhouettes that are intrinsically unique to the Y-3 brand, the designer continues to push the creative boundary of athleisure.
+Coming out with silhouettes that are intrinsically unique, each of the main collections Y -3 comes out with continue to push the boundaries of what’s possible with athleisure.